ghostflare76/guesthouse-example/README.md

 * B : process it (Converted lowercase to uppercase)  ,
 * C : Make XML and write it to folder C.

+Step  : “READ-PROCESS-WRITE”
+* A : Read Rows from DataBase ,
+* C : Make XML and write it to folder C.

 ## General Informations